 5. Watch your thoughts

-Sometimes, feeling overwhelmed results from having a certain mindset that is toxic.
+Sometimes, the feeling of overwhelm results from having a certain mindset that is toxic.
 Thinking of things in a certain way can lead to anxiety and ruminations that overwhelm.
 You have to ask yourself whether your thoughts are rational or not.
 Are your thoughts serving any purpose?
 Are they leading you down a productive road, or are they leading to more negative feelings?
 Talking to a loved one or professional may help you to figure out whether you have toxic thoughts.

 Getting sleep is also something that can keep you from feeling overwhelmed.
 Make sure to set a proper bedtime so that you have enough hours to sleep.
 Inspect your sleep space to see whether any uncomfortable features will hinder you from getting a good night’s sleep.
 Do not consume caffeine or sugar too close to your bedtime because you will have a difficult time falling asleep.
 It is also a good idea to not look at screens on devices such as phones and television sets.